Nullity and Loop Complementation for Delta-Matroids: Vertex-Flip-Safe Delta-Matroids

 \subsection{Acknowledgements}

 We thank Lorenzo Traldi for a stimulating correspondence.
-We are indebted to the anonymous reviewers for valuable comments on earlier versions of this paper.
-R.B.\ is supported by the Netherlands Organization for Scientific Research (NWO), project ``Annotated graph mining''.
+We are much indebted to the anonymous reviewers for valuable comments on earlier versions of this paper.
+We thank Gordon Royle for kindly sending to us the database of matroids with nine elements from \cite{DBLP:journals/jct/MayhewR08}.
+R.B.\ was supported by the Netherlands Organization for Scientific Research (NWO), project ``Annotated graph mining''.